adrienmeli/moodle-showcase/README.md

 The data/ folder contains the files a teacher needs to include.

+Exercises are created from simple .csv files using semi-colons as field separators.

 The xml file is the final file to import in the Question Bank of your Moodle course.